Guebbit/css-ui/docs/index.md

 ## TIPS
-- In case of name conflict, use the variable $scss-library-prefix
+- In case of name conflict, use the variable $scss-library-class-prefix